 One of the best tricks is reading the piece aloud while another person reads a printed copy.
 Some people, like me, cannot read exactly what is on the written page even when threatened with dire consequences: we edit as we read.
 If you are reading aloud and substituting words or making minor phrasing changes as you read, your listener can keep track of those changes for you on the printed copy.
 Quite often those minor word and phrase changes can be incorporated, and they will dramatically improve the rhythm and flow of your writing.
 (Side Note: This partnership method is an incredibly effective way of proofreading your work as well.)

 Another trick to writing with rhythm and flow is to make sure that when you write, you are away from distractions, interruptions and constant starts and stops.
-Sometimes the open-office environment of the modern business makes writing without distraction very difficult, but if you can, find a place to hideout when you are writing.
+Sometimes the open-office environment makes writing without distraction difficult.
+If you can, find a place to hideout when you are writing.
 This is what John Cleese refers to as creating a boundary of space.

-Over the long term, the more you practice writing and the more you read well written writing, in or out of your field of expertise, the more your writing will improve.
+Over the long term, the more you practice writing and the more you read well-written writing, the more your writing will improve.

 Latest posts by Michele Arduengo (see all)